IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ## Cleanup

-** DO NOT perform cleanup until you have completed the Application Management lab.
-You may then optionally come back to clean up **
+**Note: DO NOT cleanup until you have completed the Application Management lab.
+You may then optionally come back to clean up.**

 The controller for the Open Liberty Operator creates the necessary Deployment, Service, and Route objects.